-Showing where gaps exist between what you want your customers to experience and what is the reality of what they experience.
+Highlighting gaps between what you intended your customers to experience and what they actually experience at various touch points.

 Leave no stone unturned.

-It’s not just about the way your customers interact with you in real-time.
-An effective customer journey map should focus on everything your customer comes into contact with regarding your business.
-This includes everything like packaging and manuals, point-of-purchase displays, public relations, mass marketing campaigns, how you talk to prospects and customers on social media, and much more.
-It should also include data-driven decision making from sources like CRM systems and Google Analytics tied to your website.
-All of these things, when taken into consideration along with the actual buying process, can give you a crystal-clear picture of what your customers like about doing business with you.
+A customer journey map is not just about the way your customers interact with you in real-time.
+An EFFECTIVE customer journey map should address EVERYTHING your customer comes into contact when interacting with your business.
+This could include packaging and manuals, point-of-purchase displays, public relations, mass marketing campaigns, social media, returns/customer service, and much more.
+A good customer journey map should be driven by data from sources like CRM systems, email engagement results, social media analytics, website heat maps, and website analytics.
+All of these things can paint for you a clear picture of what your customers like about doing business with your company.
 More importantly, it also shows you what they don’t like —giving you a clear path to improvement.

 A thorough customer journey map helps you not only target the right customer, but also to ensure you’re offering your products and services to them in a way they prefer.
-Researching the wants and needs of your customer targets helps you create a customer journey that fits with the expectations of those specific markets.
+Researching the wants and needs of your customer helps you create a customer journey that fits with the expectations of your target market.